jimasp/dependabot-transitive-issue/README.md

 ## The Problem Scenario

-1. **Initial State**: We have `express@4.17.1` installed, which has transitive dependencies with vulnerabilities
+1. **Initial State**: We have `axios@0.21.1` installed, which depends on `follow-redirects`
-   - Transitive dependencies (like `qs`, `send`, etc.) may have known security vulnerabilities
+   - follow-redirects (transitive dependency) has known security vulnerabilities in older versions
-   - Dependabot will create alerts for these transitive dependency vulnerabilities
+   - Dependabot will create alerts for the follow-redirects vulnerability

-2. **The Fix**: We update express to a newer version (e.g., 4.18.2+) which includes patched transitive dependencies
+2. **The Fix**: We update axios to a newer version (e.g., 1.6.0+) which depends on a patched follow-redirects
-   - The transitive dependency vulnerabilities are resolved
+   - The follow-redirects vulnerability is resolved
-   - However, we didn't directly change the vulnerable packages in package.json - we only changed express
+   - However, we didn't directly change follow-redirects in package.json - we only changed axios

 3. **The Issue**: Dependabot may not automatically detect that the transitive dependency issue is resolved
    - The alert remains open even though the vulnerability is fixed